tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/功能特性问题_intl_en.md

 ### How do I configure CDN sub-users?
 Sub-users do not need to register for Tencent Cloud or activate the CDN service.
 They are added to the sub-user list by the creator.
 There are two types of sub-users:
 1. Message recipients.
 2. Console users.
-For more information on how to create and configure a sub-user, please see [Console Permissions](https://intl.cloud.tencent.com/document/product/228/35229).
+For more information on how to create and configure a sub-user, please see [Console Permissions](https://www.tencentcloud.com/document/product/228/35229).

 [](id:q14)
 ### How do I configure an IP blocklist/allowlist in CDN?
 CDN supports IP blocklist/allowlist configuration.
 You can create filtering policies for source IPs of user requests based on your business needs, helping prevent hotlinking and attacks from malicious IPs.
-For more information, please see [IP Blocklist/Allowlist Configuration](https://intl.cloud.tencent.com/document/product/228/6298).
+For more information, please see [IP Blocklist/Allowlist Configuration](https://www.tencentcloud.com/document/product/228/6298).

-For more information on this configuration, please see [IP Access Limit Configuration](https://intl.cloud.tencent.com/document/product/228/6420) and [Hotlink Protection Configuration](https://intl.cloud.tencent.com/document/product/228/6292).
+For more information about this configuration, please see [IP Access Limit Configuration](https://www.tencentcloud.com/document/product/228/6420) and [Hotlink Protection Configuration](https://www.tencentcloud.com/document/product/228/6292).

 [](id:q19)
 ### Is there a size limit for a file uploaded to CDN?
 Yes.
 The maximum size of a file that can be uploaded to CDN is 32 MB by default.

 [](id:q24)

 ### Does CDN support dynamic origin-pull configuration and origin-pull queuing?
 If the primary origin server responds exceptionally, it can redirect requests to the configured backup origin server in sequence for request again.